markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 The official ruleset owns the **Ruleset Palette**.

 On load and ruleset sync, Eldiron resolves the effective ruleset `[palette]` into the project's Ruleset Palette.
-Rules-owned visuals such as official item icons, avatar defaults, UI color channels, and generated ruleset assets can rely on those indices staying stable.
+Avatar defaults and generated missing-art fallbacks can rely on those indices staying stable.
+Authored icon PNGs keep their own RGBA colors and do not depend on this palette.

 The editable **Art Palette** is separate.
 It is used for artist-authored tiles, pixel drawing, tile graphs, palette-index geometry sources, and 3D Paint.